dzcode-io/kuliya/README.md

 | [Python](./python)         | n/a                                                                                                    | n/a                                                                                               | n/a                                                                                                                      | n/a                                                                                                     |
 | [Java](./java)             | n/a                                                                                                    | n/a                                                                                               | n/a                                                                                                                      | n/a                                                                                                     |
 | [C#](./csharp)             | n/a                                                                                                    | n/a                                                                                               | n/a                                                                                                                      | n/a                                                                                                     |

+## Contributing

+To get started see [the contributing guidelines](.github/CONTRIBUTING.md).

+Beside that, you can also contribute on two other ways:

+- Adding support for you favorite language if it's not already supported, see [#11](https://github.com/dzcode-io/kuliya/issues/11).
+- Add/Edit details about your university/schools/... in the [\_data](./_data) folder

+Also, giving us your valuable feedback after using one of the libraries/packages from this repo will be really helpful.

+**Important Note**

+if you already [forked](https://www.dzcode.io/Learn/Git_Basics/Forking_A_Repository) this repo, please make sure to keep your fork up-to-date, by following [these simple steps](https://www.dzcode.io/Learn/Git_Basics/Syncing_An_Old_Forked_Repository_With_Upstream).

+## License

+Copyright (c) 2020 dzCode.io (twitter: [@dzcode_io](https://twitter.com/dzcode_io)) Licensed under the MIT license.